 Think of your favorite music groups or some of your favorite book, movie, or TV characters.
 Let them be the antecedents in a variety of sentences where you use the appropriate pronoun.
 Go for a mix of pronouns (both singular and plural pronouns); don’t just use the same one over and over.
 Note: It may be difficult to include the antecedent and its pronoun in the same sentence; it’s okay to put them in separate sentences.
 Underline your pronoun and boldface its antecedent.

 The assignment for lesson 3.04 requires students to write individual sentences rather than a topical paragraph:

 At this point, you can recognize and write prepositional phrases.
 But do you know how they function?
 Write five different sentences in which you include a prepositional phrase functioning as an adjective phrase.
 Underline the word that the adjective phrase describes.
 Remember, an adjective phrase should describe a noun or pronoun.

-For a fun way to review or to quiz students, try the Kahoot game that is linked within GrammarFlip.
-(This support article explains how to set up the game.)
-You can present the questions that are already available for each lesson, and students can enter answers on their own device.
+For a fun way to review or quiz students, try the Kahoot game that is linked within GrammarFlip.
+(This Kahoot support article explains how to set up the game.)
+The teacher presents questions orally, using the questions that are available for each lesson, and students can enter answers on their own devices.
 This should be especially fun if you have more than one student working on the same lessons.

 You can try GrammarFlip.com for free for a 30-day trial period.

-GrammarFlip.com has come up with a very workable solution for language arts instruction that takes advantage of the computer for the components that can be handled by the computer.
-The writing assignments do an excellent job of reinforcing lessons while also providing an opportunity for students to write brief compositions at least once a week.
+GrammarFlip.com has come up with a very workable solution for language arts instruction that takes advantage of the computer for the grammar and usage components of language arts that can be automated.
+Then the writing assignments do an excellent job of reinforcing those lessons while also providing an opportunity for students to do some writing at least once a week.